MostafijurRahman10/ai-capsule/README.md

 ## AI-assisted development statement

-I designed, developed, tested, and deployed the application.
-AI was used for suggestions and documentation support.
-I reviewed, modified, and verified all code before submission.
+I built, tested, and deployed AI Capsule.
+I used AI for suggestions and documentation support, then reviewed and adjusted the work myself.

-I also secured data ownership by using the verified JWT user ID in every protected database query.
+During development, I found that accepting a record’s owner from the browser could let a user access someone else’s data.
+I corrected this by taking the user ID from the verified JWT and including it in protected database queries.
+I chose SQLite to keep the application simple, and I documented the storage limitation on Render.

+I verified GitHub login and authenticated CRUD through the deployed application.
+My API tests check JWT rejection, CRUD, and protection against access to another user’s records.